vele616/monorepo/packages/jobboard/website/content/jobs/remote-senior-web-developer-scopic--HxeMZ.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/scopic"
 companyWebsite: "https://scopicsoftware.com/"
-summary: "If you have 4+ years of software development experience, Scopic has a job opening for a remote senior web developer"
+summary: "If you have 4+ years of software development experience, Scopic has a job opening for a Senior Web Developer"
 summaryBackup: "Love #javascript, #laravel, #django?
 Check out this job post!"
-featured: 20
+featured: 13
 ---

 Are you on the hunt for exciting new challenges that boost your professional growth?
-If you’re an innovator by nature and aRemote Senior WebDeveloperby trade, we’d love to hear from you!
+If you’re an innovator by nature and a Remote Senior Web Developer by trade, we’d love to hear from you!
 Read on to see if you’d be a good fit for the Scopic team of 250+ professionals from over 40 countries.

-At Scopic, the virtual world is our home so this is afull-timeremote position.
+At Scopic, the virtual world is our home so this is a full-time remote position.
 Only apply if you’re prepared for the zero-hour commute and the thought of collaborating with colleagues from around the globe excites you!

 ## What your day-to-day will look like: